DevDogs-UGA/DevDogs-Academy/SQL.md

 ## The select command

 The SELECT command is your best friend, chances are you'll be running it after every other command to check on your database and make sure your tables look good.
 In SQL you follow the **SELECT** command with an option to specify what and how many entries you want returned.
 A list of some of these options can be found below.
 Another thing to take note of is **FROM**.
 This keyword is followed by the table you want to pull information from, in our case we pulled from the Employees table.
+For this tutorial, you should use the '*' after SELECT to see all the columns but as your table and databases grow you'll eventually want to specify which columns you want to view.
 | Option           | Description                                                                 | Example                                                                 |
 |------------------|-----------------------------------------------------------------------------|-------------------------------------------------------------------------|
 | `*`              | Selects all columns from a table.                                           | `SELECT * FROM table_name;`                                             |